cvhrnkmp/cvhrnkmp.github.io/content/posts/my-second-post.md

 1. **Indexing**: Break your docs into bite‑sized chunks and convert each into a vector embedding.
 2. **Retrieval**: Turn the user’s question into an embedding and hunt for the top *k* chunks.
-3. **Generation**: Prompt the model with the question plus those retrieved chunks, and voilà—an answer backed by real evidence.
+3. **Generation**: Prompt the model with the question plus those retrieved text chunks, and voilà - an answer backed by real evidence.

 ![RAG Flow](/Post2/RAG_Flow.excalidraw.svg)
 <!--{{< svg "/images/post2/RAG_Flow.excalidraw.svg" >}} -->